-Europe's best teenage female footballers have been showcasing their skills in this annual competition since its inception as the UEFA European Women's Under-18 Championship in 1997/98.
-It consists of two qualifying rounds and an eight-team final tournament.
+The UEFA European Women's Under-19 Championship consists of two qualifying rounds and an annual eight-team final tournament.

-The final tournament consists of two groups of four, with the top two sides from each progressing to the semi-finals where it becomes a knockout competition.
-In finals held in odd-numbered years the championship also serves as qualification for the biennial FIFA U-20 Women's World Cup.
+The finals consist of two groups of four, with the top two sides from each progressing to the semi-finals where it becomes a knockout competition.
+In finals held in odd-numbered years (i.e. 2017, 2019) the championship also serves as qualification for the biennial FIFA U-20 Women's World Cup.

 The regulations for the UEFA European Women's Under-19 Championship are initially drawn up by the UEFA Administration before being submitted to the UEFA Women's Football Committee.
 They are then forwarded upon that committee's approval to the UEFA Executive Committee for ratification.